CatherineTrevor/gothenburg-netball/README.md

 - Learn about future friendly matches and tours.

 #### I am a club committee member and want to:
-- Show case how much fun we have as a club,
+- Showcase how much fun we have as a club,
 - Encourage regular playing members,
 - Build a strong, regular team so that we can attend matches and tours as a group,
 - Encourage people to try a new sport,
 - Invite players to join the committee and help us run the club,
-- Provide clear information about who we are and what we do for future sponsorhsip opportunities.
+- Provide clear information about who we are and what we do for future sponsorship opportunities.

 ## Scope
 ### Features
-Utilising the trade-off equation, below details the features I have selected to be included in the intitial release, and ones to be considered in the future.
+Utilising the trade-off equation, below details the features I have selected to be included in the initial release, and ones to be considered in the future.

 ![Trade-off equation](assets/images/supporting-docs/trade-off-equation.jpg)